RESEARCH

 RESEARCH SCOPING ACTIVITY

-Haus of Khameleon has successfully conducted its scoping research exercise in four main divisions as follows: Northern Division (Labasa & Savusavu), Western Division (Sigatoka, Nadi, Lautoka, Ba, Rakiraki, Tavua), Eastern Division (Levuka), Cent…
+Haus of Khameleon successfully completed its comprehensive scoping research across Fiji's four main divisions: the Northern Division (encompassing Labasa and Savusavu), the Western Division (covering Sigatoka, Nadi, Lautoka, Ba, Rakiraki, and Tavua), the Eastern Division (Levuka), and the Central Division (including Navua and the Lami-Suva-Nausori corridor).

 At the 3 days Research Training for all the Research Assistants facilitated by the Research Consultant.